Healthy Eating: Avoid Portion Pitfalls

 • Put treats in a pantry or cupboard to keep them out of sight.

-• Don’t bring unhealthy food choices home.
+• Better yet, don’t bring less healthy food choices into your house.
 If you don’t have them, you can’t eat them.

 • Check the serving size on food labels.
-Divide a big package into small portions as soon as you bring it home.
+Divide a big package into serving-size portions as soon as you bring it home.

-• Make sure children don’t eat adult-size portions of snacks or meals.
+• Make sure children don’t eat adult-size portions as snacks or meals.

-• Use an online diet tracker.
-There are apps and sites that sync with your phone to help you stay on target.
+• Use an online calorie and nutrition tracker.
+There are apps and sites that you can use that sync with your phone to help you stay on target.

 Pay attention to what you eat — and how much.
 Make slow changes.
 Before long, your healthier eating will become a habit.
 Those new habits can be the path to better health.